devopstf/pometheus/README.md

 ### Environment

-This demo sample has been tested using a single node OKD cluster deployed on an AWS-provided ``t2.large`` instance.
+This demo sample has been tested using a single-node OKD v3.11 cluster deployed on an AWS-provided ``t2.large`` instance.

 ### Step-by-Step Quickstart Guide